 What You Should Know

-Flax Seeds is generally considered safe for dogs to eat.
-As with any treat, moderation is key — it should complement a balanced diet rather than replace regular dog food.
+Flax Seeds are generally considered safe for dogs to eat.
+As with any treat, moderation is key — they should complement a balanced diet rather than replace regular dog food.
 If your dog has never tried flax seeds before, start with a small portion and keep an eye out for any unusual reactions.